São José dos Campos: Infrastructure

-Transportation and Communication
+Transportation

 The city has two bus stations, having lines to cities in all regions of the country and international routes to Argentina, Paraguay, Uruguay and Chile.

 São José dos Campos boasts an extensive bus system.
 Operated by three companies (Expresso Maringa, Julio Simões and Viação Capital do Vale), these lines serve nearly all areas in the city with 319 buses.
 São José dos Campos also has an alternative system with minivans to supplement the regular buses.

 The city uses a ring road system, that interconnects it to important national and state highways: